DigiScore/neoscore/doc/extending/extending_neoscore.rst

 Each of these methods can be overridden by custom classes to create custom rendering behavior.

-You can also implement :obj:`.PositionedObject.pre_commit_hook` and :obj:`.PositionedObject.post_commit_hook` to run code immediately before and after document rendering occurs.
+You can also implement :obj:`.PositionedObject.pre_render_hook` and :obj:`.PositionedObject.post_render_hook` to run code immediately before and after document rendering occurs.
 This is primarily useful for pre-computing expensive properties before rendering.
 (But be advised that implementations *must* call their superclass's hook too.)